oneeve8/kobble-data/content/Tutorial2.md

 Tap Edit to move or delete channels, tracks or items.

 In edit mode, the red circle is your delete button,
-to confirm your delete, afslides to the left to reveal another red delete.
+to confirm your delete, after your tap,
+the item will slide to the left to reveal another red delete.
 Tap that to delete it.

 Tap, hold and drag the triple bar on the right to move a channel track or item.